eslint/eslint/docs/rules/sort-imports.md

 ### `memberSyntaxSortOrder`

-The member syntax sort order can be configured with this option.
 There are four different styles and the default member syntax sort order is:

-- `none` - import module without exported bindings.
+* `none` - import module without exported bindings.
-- `all` - import all members provided by exported bindings.
+* `all` - import all members provided by exported bindings.
-- `multiple` - import multiple members.
+* `multiple` - import multiple members.
-- `single` - import single member.
+* `single` - import single member.

-Use this option if you want a different sort order.
-Every style must be defined in the sort order (There shall be four items in the array).
+All four options must be specified in the array, but you can customise their order.

-The following patterns are considered problems:
+Examples of **incorrect** code for this rule with the default `{ "memberSyntaxSortOrder": ["none", "all", "multiple", "single"] }` option:

 ```js
 /*eslint sort-imports: "error"*/